 USS THOMAS S. GATES was the fifth ship in the TICONDEROGA - class and the last ship of that class equipped with the Mk-26 missile launchers.
 THOMAS S. GATES was also the only ship in her class to be named after a person and not after a famous American battle.
+Both decommissioned and stricken from the Navy list on December 14, 2005, the ship spent the fowllong years laid up at Philadelphia, Penn.
+On December 15, 2014, the THOMAS S. GATES was sold for scrapping to ESCO Marine of Brownsville, Tx.

 |General Characteristics:||Awarded: May 20, 1982|